Technology Stocks Winning the “Beat” Game

 Log-in here if you’re a member with access to the Closer.

 Looking for deeper insight on global markets and economics?
-In tonight’s Closer sent to Bespoke Institutional clients, we review existing home sales and the performance of the Mexican peso.
+In tonight’s Closer sent to Bespoke Institutional clients, we introduce our “irrational exuberance” indicator, also discussing jobless claims and the outlook for gold.

 Sample